ensuring that the most vulnerable citizens in philadelphia receive much-needed assistance

 To apply for a grant from the Pew Fund, nonprofit organizations must first submit a Letter of Intent (LOI) that follows the posted guidelines and schedule.

 - Programs serving the frail elderly: The LOI announcement was issued in summer 2014 and the application period is now closed.
-Grants will be awarded in March 2015.
+Grants were awarded in March 2015.

 - Programs serving children, youth, and families: The next LOI announcement will be issued in summer 2015, with grants awarded in March 2016.